 Note: these are only examples, and we encourage faculty to be far-sighted and imaginative.

-Proposals will be evaluated on the basis of the quality of the proposed project and its relevance to the international efforts at CWRU.
+Proposals will be evaluated on the basis of the quality of the proposed project and its ability to be a long term initiative.
 All proposals are welcome; those that are interdisciplinary or have a plan for sustainability are particularly encouraged.
 A small faculty committee will review the proposals and determine which ones will be funded.

 1. Cover Sheet